sarasiddiquie/git-basics/README.md

 Follow the steps to have the program functional on your local system :

--> Fork the repository
+ * Fork the repository
--> Clone it using gitbash
+ * Clone it using gitbash
--> Enter the terminal
+ * Enter the terminal
--> type node index.js and press enter
+ * Type node index.js and press enter
--> Head on to a browser and type localhost: <local-host-id obtained in terminal> and press enter -> Welcome to the landing page of our platform
+ * Head on to a browser and type localhost: <local-host-id obtained in terminal> and press enter
+ * Welcome to the landing page of our platform
-       -> use the navigation bar to view different sections
+       * use the navigation bar to view different sections

 ## Usage